JieYingWu/COVID-19_US_County-level_Summaries/README.md

 **TL/DR:** We aim to gather a *machine readable* dataset related to socioeconomic factors that may affect the spread and/or consequences of epidemiological outbreaks, particularly the novel coronavirus (COVID-19).
 This dataset is envisioned to serve the datascience and modeling communities.
 If you want to contribute, please let us know!

 **Overview**
-We have curated a machine readable dataset from multiple governmental sources on the county-level with 332 data columns (and three identifying columns with fips, state, and area name) which contains the following information:
+We have curated a machine readable dataset from multiple governmental sources on the county-level with 332 data columns (and three identifying columns with fips, state, and area name).
-* Demographic data
-  - Marital status
-  - Kids/dependents
-  - Gender
-  - Age
-* Socio-economic status
-* Land-use and zoning data
-* Health care system status
-  - hospital beds
-  - ICU beds
-  - ...

 Detailed description of all fields can be found [here](https://github.com/JieYingWu/COVID-19_US_County-level_Summaries/tree/master/data)

 ## Structure